Freelance Digital Marketing - The Top Freelancers & Where to Find Them

 In this scenario, everyone wins.

-The brand gets to expand to a new marketing channel profitably and quickly and the Pinterest expert gets to continue doing what they love - which is Pinterest ads.
+The brand gets to expand to a new channel profitably and quickly and the Pinterest expert gets to continue doing what they love - which is Pinterest ads.

 Again, they would need someone with proven experience in growing medium-sized eCommerce brands and a thorough understanding of their industry and niche.